Gazza7205/cloud-workshop-labs/lab-exercise1.md

 ## 3. Comparing Environments

-In this workshop, we have development and production gateways.
+In this workshop, we have development and production Gateways.
 At the beginning of the workshop, their configuration is divergent.
 You can see this divergence by calling the same API in both environments as below:

 Call the API in development:
 ```